psi4/psi4/doc/sphinxman/source/freq.rst

 (note no parentheses).
 Examples of using this data structure can be found :srcsample:`fd-freq-gradient` and :source:`tests/pytests/test_vibanalysis.py`.
-Formatted printing of vibrational results is available through :py:func:`qcdb.vib.print_vibs`.
+Formatted printing of vibrational results is available through :py:func:`psi4.driver.qcdb.vib.print_vibs`.

 .. _`table:frequency_analysis`: